Deep BSVIEs Parametrization and Learning-Based Applications: Numerical Solution of RBSVIEs

 In behavioral economics, regret aversion is typically modeled through a constraint on the utility process.
 The agent's perceived utility shoud not fall below a floor $L(t)$, which might represent historical reference point, a guaranteed satisfaction threshold etc. To ensure this condition, we impose a reflection mechanism that minimally adjusts the process when the constraint becomes binding. \\

-Let $\xi$ be a fixed $\mathcal{F}_T$-measurable terminal payoff.
+Let $\phi$ be a fixed $\mathcal{F}_T$-measurable terminal payoff.
 The agent evaluates this reward via a recursive process $Y(t)$ governed by the following RBSVIE:

-Here the term $f(T - t)\, \xi$ represents a time-inconsistent terminal reward, where $f \colon \bR^+ \to \bR^+$ is a time-inconsistent discounting kernel, e.g. $f(x) = \frac{1}{1 + \delta x}$ representing hyperbolic discounting.
+Here the term $f(T - t)\, \phi$ represents a time inconsistent terminal reward, where $f \colon \bR^+ \to \bR^+$ is a time inconsistent discounting kernel, e.g. $f(x) = \frac{1}{1 + \delta x}$ representing hyperbolic discounting.
 The lower barrier $L(t)$ serves as the regret-aversion floor, representing the agent's minimum acceptable utility level, which may be a fixed threshold, a moving average of past valuations, or a proportion of expected reward.
-To enforce the constraint $Y(t) \geq L(t)$, the model includes a two-parameter reflection field $K(t,s)$, which is non-decreasing in $s$ for each fixed $t$ and acts only when the constraint is binding.
+To enforce the constraint $Y(t) \geq L(t)$, the model includes a two parameter reflection field $K(t,s)$, which is non-decreasing in $s$ for each fixed $t$ and acts only when the constraint is binding.
 The stochastic integral $\int_t^T Z(t,s)\, dB(s)$ accounts for volatility in the backward component.

-The process $Y(t)$ represents the agent's valuation of the delayed payoff $\xi$, computed recursively in a time-inconsistent manner due to the Volterra structure.
+The process $Y(t)$ represents the agent's valuation of the delayed payoff $\phi$, computed recursively in a time-inconsistent manner due to the Volterra structure.
 To prevent violations of the floor $L(t)$, a reflection mechanism is introduced via $K(t,s)$, which ensures that the process $Y(t)$ is pushed upward only when necessary.
 The flatness condition ensures that $K(t,s)$ increases only on sets where $Y(t) = L(t)$, ensuring minimal intervention.